One-Minute Book Reviews

 Meyer’s novels exemplify the trend that Roy Strong, the former director of the of the Victoria and Albert Museum, called “the rise of the trashocracy.”
 The teenage vampire-romance series that began with Twilight led the 2008 bestseller lists.
 And next to Meyer, Mitch Albom almost looks like Isaiah Berlin.

 It’s true that Albom’s For One More Day is written at a third-grade reading level while Meyer’s adult science-fiction novel, The Host, has a fourth-grade (9-year-old) reading level, according to the readability statistics that are part of the spell-checker on Microsoft Word.
-But if both books are dumbed-down, Albm can’t match the spectacular array inanities that have won the grand prize for The Host.
+But if both books are dumbed-down, Albom can’t match the spectacular array inanities that have won the grand prize for The Host.
 Meyer’s unintentionally comic missteps range from mind-numbing redundancies (“It’s a voluntary choice”) to deeply purple prose and dialogue that might have come from television series called The Beverly Hillbillies in Outer Space.
 If this year’s Delete Key Awards were the Belmont Stakes, The Host would be Secretariat, winning by 31 lengths.

 The Host has won the 2009 Delete Key Awards grand prize for lines like: